From Instant Noodles to Ferraris Income Elasticity of Demand (YED)

 From Instant Noodles to Ferraris: Understanding Income Elasticity of Demand (YED)

-If you’re aiming for those juicy IB top grades (obviously grades 6 and 7), you’ll want to understand this inside out - especially the HL evaluation stuff coming up.
+If you’re aiming for those juicy IB Economics top grades (obviously grades 6 and 7), you’ll want to understand this inside out - especially the HL evaluation stuff coming up.

 YED = % change in quantity demanded ÷ % change in income